bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>

-Here are the steps to install the Bitmark-SDK, initalize its configuration, then create a new Bitmark Account and export the related information:
+Here are the steps to install the Bitmark-SDK, initialize its configuration, then create a new Bitmark Account and export the related information:

 * Install Bitmark JS SDK